fullstacksjs/wakatime/README.md

 ### Sending a Pull Request

 The Fullstacks-Dev team is monitoring for pull requests.
 We will review your pull request and either merge it, request changes to it, or close it with an explanation.

 Before submitting a pull request, please make sure the following is done:

 - Fork the repository and create your feature branch from dev brach.
-- Install dependencies by running `npm run install`.
+- Install dependencies by running `pnpm install`.
-- To start development run `npm run dev`.
+- To start development run `pnpm run dev:bot` or `pnpm run dev:api`.
 - If you’ve fixed a bug or added code that should be tested, add tests please.
-- Ensure everything is ok by running `npm run verify`.
+- Ensure everything is ok by running `pnpm run lint`.

 ## Get in Touch